Skip to content

 Application example from medicine: Covid-19 detection in blood tests

-A typical workflow consists of applying the following four steps, which can be called via command line commands:
+A typical workflow consists of applying the following four steps, which can be called up via command line commands:

 1. Analyze